OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Moreover, the analysis showed that each additional cup of coffee per day was associated with a further risk reduction.

-The beneficial effects of coffee on colorectal cancer may be attributed to its rich composition of bioactive compounds such as caffeine, chlorogenic acids, phenolic compounds, and melanoidins.
+The beneficial effects of coffee on colorectal cancer may be attributed to its rich composition of bioactive compounds such as caffeine, chlorogenic acids, phenolic compounds, and melanoidin.
 These substances possess antioxidant and anti-inflammatory properties that can help combat cellular damage and inflammation within the colon.

 Furthermore, some components found in coffee may regulate gut microbiota composition positively.
 Recent research has highlighted the crucial role played by gut microbiota in maintaining intestinal health and reducing colorectal cancer risk.
 Certain compounds present in coffee may modulate the gut microbiome towards a more favorable profile by promoting the growth of beneficial bacteria while inhibiting harmful ones.